HanchengZuo/Self-supervised_pretraining_for_segmentation/README.md

 **[Fine-tuning-data](https://www.robots.ox.ac.uk/%7Evgg/data/pets/)**: This `Oxford-IIIT Pet Dataset` data for fine-tuning across different experiments.
 This doesn't need to be manually downloaded, since this is handled in the code.

-**[Pre-training-data-relevant](https://drive.google.com/file/d/1–AAWSQTVH5opJy9vIfGxLaUdpAPB4If/view?usp=sharing)**: This dataset contains augmented pets-related data.
+**[Pre-training-data-relevant](https://drive.google.com/file/d/1QHC18el6TemZBouOXOumJ-WEivq4blxN/view?usp=sharing)**: This dataset contains pets-related data.
 This needs to be mannally downloaded to `datasets/data`.
 We use this data during pre-training.
-The [original-data](https://drive.google.com/file/d/1QHC18el6TemZBouOXOumJ-WEivq4blxN/view?usp=sharing), i.e., data before augmentation, is also available.
+The [augmented-data](https://drive.google.com/file/d/1–AAWSQTVH5opJy9vIfGxLaUdpAPB4If/view?usp=sharing), i.e., data after augmentation, is also available.

 **[Pre-training-data-irrelevant](https://www.robots.ox.ac.uk/vgg/data/flowers/102/102flowers.tgz)**: This dataset contains flower images.
 This needs to be mannally downloaded to `datasets/102flowers`.